Risk-Team/Climate-HAzard-Toolbox-CHAT-/README.md

 ## CHAT functions

-CHAT is made of five main functions:
+CHAT is made of six main functions:

 1. **load_data**: used to load CORDEX-CORE models of a region of interest.
-The whole year is loaded as dafault since the remaining functions allows to flexibily select a season
+The whole year is loaded as dafault since the remaining functions allows to flexibily select a season of interest.
+Alongside 6 CORDEX-CORE models per RCP, the load_data function also retrieve the observational dataset W5E5.
-2. **hist**: used to visualize historical data (W5e5).
-Trend analysis can be performed
+2. **hist**: used to visualize historical data (W5E5).
+Trend analysis can be performed (linear regression with AR1 for the residual applied to yearly data per each pixel)
 3. **proj**: used to visualize future projections.
-Bias-correction can be performed automatically as well as trend analysis
+Bias-correction can be performed automatically as well as trend analysis.
+Agroclimatic indicators can also be calculated (e.g dry spells duration)
 4. **climate_change_signal**: used to visualize climate change signal and agreement in the sign of the climate change signal calculated as described by the IPCC
 5. **trends**: used to visualize trends for spatially aggregated data.
+6. **Time of emergence**: used to visualize the time of emergence of the climate change signal.

 More information about the CHAT performances can be downloaded [here](https://github.com/OCBteam/Climate-HAzard-Toolbox-CHAT-/blob/main/training/training.html) by pressing the download button.